Back to Blog

 Should marketers care about email HTML code quality?

 Yes, but indirectly.
 You don't need to read the HTML, but you need a builder that generates clean, well-tested code.
 Poor HTML causes rendering issues in Outlook, broken layouts on mobile, and deliverability problems.
-All five builders in this guide produce reliable HTML.
+All builders in this guide produce reliable HTML.
 If you want to verify, test your emails in Litmus or Email on Acid before major sends.

 How do I choose between an all-in-one platform and a standalone builder?